-If neither of the above options is possible, please contact us to discuss a payment plan that will better suit your situation.
+If neither of the above options are possible, please contact us to discuss a payment plan that will better suit your situation.

 Discounts are available for those who cannot afford the full cost.
 For more information click on the Financial Aid Application form.

 After successful completion of these four modules, students can apply for certification with the Independent Yoga Network.

 Christophe Mouze has studied and practiced yoga since 1994.
 He originally trained as an Iyengar teacher (introductory certificate obtained in 1998), but his practice and teaching have since been influenced by a number of other yoga styles, particularly ashtanga vinyasa and the Atma Vikasa style of Acharaya Venkatesh (from Mysore, India), who was his main teacher for a number of years.